MOCCA-Survey Database: Extra Galactic Globular Clusters. III. The population of black holes in Milky Way and Andromeda-like galaxies: Results

 \subsubsection{Non-merging binary BHs}

-The distributions for the total number and the mean number of binary BHs at 12 Gyr at different galactocentric distances are shown in Fig. \ref{Fig:BHBHnumberDenistyDistribution} for both MW and M31 respectively.
-The mean number of binary BHs has been determined as the total number of BH-BH binaries in the radial bin divided by the total number of GCs in the same radial shell.
-Our results show that most of the binary BHs are found in the central region of the galaxy.
-However, the mean number of BH-BH binaries per GC is constant for different galactocentric distances.
-Indeed, the best p-values for the T-test (Student) comparing our results with a galactocentric constant distribution are 0.68 and 0.64 for MW and M31 respectively, both with the ``two-sided'' alternative hypothesis.
+The distributions for the total number and the mean number of BBHs at 12 Gyr at different galactocentric distances are shown in Fig. \ref{Fig:BHBHnumberDenistyDistribution} for both MW and M31 respectively.
+The mean number of BBHs has been determined as the total number of BBHs in the radial bin divided by the total number of GCs in the same radial shell.
+Our results show that most of the BBHs are found in the central region of the galaxy.
+However, the mean number of BBHs per GC is constant for different galactocentric distances.
+Indeed, the p-values for the Kolgomorov-Smirnov test (KS test) comparing our results with a uniform distribution in galactocentric distances are 0.68 and 0.64 for MW and M31 respectively, both with the ``two-sample'' alternative hypothesis.
+This implies that the mean number of BBHs per GC are uniformly distributed in galactocentric radius.